Skip to content

 1

-All three outputs are valid WebVTT files — the difference is how the cue boundaries are placed and whether word-level timing tags are present inside each cue.
+All three outputs are valid WebVTT files — the difference is how the cue boundaries are placed.
+Word-by-word output uses one timed cue per word.

 Note the key formatting rules enforced in all three: the file begins with exactly WEBVTT on line one, timestamps use periods as the millisecond separator (not commas, which belong to SRT), and each cue block is separated by a blank line.